MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/voice-activation.md

 # Voice Activation

-Cortana, the personal assistant technology introduced on Windows Phone 8.1, is now supported on Windows 10 devices.
+Cortana, the personal assistant technology introduced on Windows Phone 8.1, is supported on Windows 10 devices.
 The Windows speech platform is used to power all of the speech experiences in Windows 10 such as Cortana and Dictation.
 Voice activation is a feature that enables users to invoke a speech recognition engine from various device power states by saying a specific phrase - "Hey Cortana".
 To create hardware that supports voice activation technology, review the information in this topic.

 **Note**
 Implementing voice activation is a significant project and is a task completed by SoC vendors.
 OEMs can contact their SoC vendor for information on their SoC's implementation of voice activation.